 The $20 Trick works at places where tipping is not just customary but also expected.
 While there may be other places the $20 trick will work, it is most common in Las Vegas.
 In fact, it works most of the time at most hotels.
 That depends on how vacant the hotel is.
 Keep in mind that vacancy in Las Vegas is quite seasonal and higher during the week.

 While it’s possible for the $20 Trick to work outside of Las Vegas, it is fairly unlikely.
 It is more likely that it will work if you follow the steps above.
 In Las Vegas, you should find yourself getting some kind of upgrade roughly 75% of the time.

 Here’s what one of my friends said about it recently!

 The $20 trick landed us a room overlooking the strip & the Mirage volcano

 — `X' (@bigmalx) November 21, 2017

 Aim high.
 Don’t be afraid of tipping more than $20 if there is a very nice room available.
 Jeanne at LeChicGeek once tipped $100 and almost got a villa at the Bellagio!

 Have you tried the $20 Trick?
 If so, what kind of upgrade did you get?
-Share your experiences below and while you’re add it, check out the latest hotel rates in Las Vegas!
+Share your experiences below and while you’re at it, check out the latest hotel rates in Las Vegas!